baalexander/node-portscanner/README.md

   console.log(status)
 })

+// Checks the status of a all ports in a range portscanner.checkPortStatuses(3000, 4000, 'localhost', function(error, statuses) {
+  // Statuses is an array of status objects,
+  // in the format of {port: port, status: status}
+  console.log(statuses)
+})

 // Find the first available port.
 Asynchronously checks, so first port
 // determined as available is returned. portscanner.findAPortNotInUse(3000, 3010, 'localhost', function(error, port) {